Ship for Southeast Asian and Japanese Youth Program

-The Ship for Southeast Asian and Japanese Youth Program (東南アジア青年の船 Tōnan-ajia-seinen-no-fune^{?}), commonly referred to as The Ship for Southeast Asian Youth Program and SSEAYP /sjɑːp/, /siːˈjɑːp/ see-YAHP, is an annual youth exchange program organised by the Cabinet Office of Japan and governments of Southeast Asian countries for the purpose of promoting friendship and mutual understanding among the youths of eleven Southeast Asian countries and Japan, to broaden their perspective on the world, and furthermore, to strengthen their spirit of international cooperation and practical skills for international collaboration.
+The Ship for Southeast Asian and Japanese Youth Program (東南アジア青年の船 Tōnan-ajia-seinen-no-fune^{?}), commonly referred to as The Ship for Southeast Asian Youth Program and SSEAYP /sjɑːp/, /siːˈjɑːp/ see-YAHP, is an annual youth exchange program organised by the Cabinet Office of Japan and governments of Southeast Asian countries.
 Since its inception in 1974, the program has organised 46 international voyages attended by youth delegations sent by governments of respective members.

 Four cruise ships have been deployed by the CaO for the journeys.

-Purpose

-The purpose of SSEAYP is to promote friendship and mutual understanding among the youths of the ten Southeast Asian countries and Japan, to broaden their perspective to the world, and furthermore, to strengthen their spirit of international cooperation and practical skills for international collaboration.

 History

 SSEAYP is an annual programme sponsored by the Japanese Cabinet Office and supported by the member-countries of ASEAN.
 The programme brings together more than 300 youths from ASEAN countries and Japan, providing them with the unique opportunity to live together on board the ship Nippon Maru for over 40 days.